Join our community email newsletter.

 Grant applications timeline:

-Applications for the initial Fiscal Year 2019 semi-annual grant cycle will be due no later than August 1, 2018.
-Applicants will be notified of their award status by October 15, 2018.
+Applications for the initial Fiscal Year 2020 semi-annual grant cycle will be due no later than August 1, 2019.

 Applicants must meet the following eligibility requirements to be considered: